sparkflows/sparkflows-docs/docs/databricks-user-guide/generate-pyspark-code.rst

    :alt: Pyspark code generate
    :width: 70%

-Once the Job to Run successfully, you will see the Status of Job as Succeeded.
+Once the Job Run successfully, you will see the Status of Job as Succeeded.

 .. figure:: ..//_assets/user-guide/generate-pyspark-code/7.PNG
    :alt: Pyspark code generate